Bachelor of Science in Professional Studies

 If you have already completed an associate’s or bachelor’s degree from an accredited institution, you may be eligible for degree requirements to be waived and replaced with advanced start credit.
 Refer to Advanced Start Credit in Bachelor’s Degrees in the Prior Learning Assessment section for details.

-A concentration in leadership is available within the BSPr and is designed to prepare you with knowledge and skills to lead others in diverse settings.
+Concentrations in leadership, supply chain logistics, and organizational/industrial psychology are available within the BSPr and are designed to prepare you with knowledge and skills to become a leader in your career field.

 The BSPr program consists of a minimum of 180 quarter credit hours.
 Upon successful completion of the program, you will be awarded a bachelor of science degree.